 Medications used to treat vasculitis include:

-- Steroids to control inflammation.
-Treatment for many types of vasculitis consists of doses of a corticosteroid drug, such as prednisone or methylprednisolone (Medrol), to control inflammation.
-Side effects of steroids can be severe, especially when taken over a long period of time.
-Side effects can include weight gain, diabetes and bone thinning (osteoporosis).
-You're likely to receive the lowest dose of steroids possible to control your disease.
+- Corticosteroids to control inflammation.
+Your doctor may prescribe a corticosteroid drug, such as prednisone or methylprednisolone (Medrol).
+These help control inflammation in the affected blood vessels.
+Side effects of corticosteroids can be severe, especially if you take them for a long time.
+Possible side effects include weight gain, diabetes and bone thinning (osteoporosis).
+If a corticosteroid is needed for long-term (maintenance) therapy, you'll likely receive the lowest dose possible.

 You Are ...
 The Campaign for Mayo Clinic